ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func lockFile(fileId: Int, lockFileParameters: LockFileParameters, completion: @escaping (_ data: FileIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Locks a file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/lock-file/).